-TSU CATALOG FACT SHEET #17.8b COURSE DESCRIPTIONS ALPHABETICAL LISTING BS-Theological Studies (by title; alphabetical order) Theology of the Book of Romans (3 SCH) The Epistle to the Romans can be described as Pauls discussion of the gospel of God and its application to the life and ministry of the Christian.
-This course will facilitate the students serious engagement with the following subject areas: the author, approximate date of writing, and the historical context of Romans; Pauls primary purpose in writing the book; and the principal doctrines of the Christian faith as set forth in the book.
-Theology of the Book of John (3SCH) This course will enable the student to become conversant with the major theories concerning the literary production of the Gospel of John, the historical/cultural context of the Fourth Gospel, the authors purpose in writing this Gospel, and the themes that he develops in the Gospel.
-Study of the Gospel of John will strengthen the faith of the student, enhance his or her understanding of the Person of Jesus Christ, and motivate and equip him or her to practice the commands of Christ in the context of life and ministry in the 21st century.
+TSU CATALOG FACT SHEET #17.8b COURSE DESCRIPTIONS ALPHABETICAL LISTING BS-Theological Studies (by title; alphabetical order) Theological Survey of the New Testament I (3 SCH) The purpose of this course is to make the student a better reader of the Bible.
+Interpretation of the Bible cannot take place without an understanding of the historical and cultural context.
+It must be interpreted in light of its day, not ours.
+This reading exercise will help the student to know the original authors intent.
+The best interpreter of the Bible is the Bible itself+(Bob Utley).
+Theological Survey of the New Testament II (3 SCH) The purpose of this course is to make the student a better reader of the Bible.
+Interpretation of the Bible cannot take place without an understanding of the historical and cultural context.
+It must be interpreted in light of its day, not ours.
+This reading exercise will help the student to know the original authors intent.
+The best interpreter of the Bible is the Bible itself+(Bob Utley).
 Theological Survey of the Old Testament I (3SCH) The purpose of this course is to make the student a better reader of the Bible.
 Interpretation of the Bible cannot take place without an understanding of the historical and cultural context.
 It must be interpreted in light of its day, not ours.
 This reading exercise will help the student to know the original authors intent.
 The best interpreter of the Bible is the Bible itself+(Bob Utley).
 Genesis, Exodus, Leviticus, Numbers, Deuteronomy, Job, Psalms, Proverbs, Ecclesiastes Theological Survey of the Old Testament II (3SCH) The purpose of this course is to make the student a better reader of the Bible.
 Interpretation of the Bible cannot take place without an understanding of the historical and cultural context.
 It must be interpreted in light of its day, not ours.
 This reading exercise will help the student to know the original authors intent.
 The best interpreter of the Bible is the Bible itself+(Bob Utley).
 Joshua, Judges, Ruth, 1 & 2 Samuel, 1 & 2 Kings, 1 & 2 Chronicles, Ezra, Nehemiah, Esther Theological Survey of the Old Testament III (3SCH) The purpose of this course is to make the student a better reader of the Bible.
 Interpretation of the Bible cannot take place without an understanding of the historical and cultural context.
 It must be interpreted in light of its day, not ours.
 This reading exercise will help the student to know the original authors intent.
 The best interpreter of the Bible is the Bible itself+(Bob Utley).
-Isaiah, Jeremiah, Lamentations, Ezekiel, Daniel, The Minor Prophets Theology of the New Testament (3SCH) This course will give the student and introduction to definitions of; kerygma, euangelion, and the gospel.
-The purpose of the course is to define two principles of the New Testament: the Kingdom of God, and the righteous believer.
-It will also define the gospel, is components, the use of the Gospel in the Epistles, and how to correctly apply the Gospel for both personal and church growth.
-This course is designed to be inductive and interactive with focus on personal discovery.
+Isaiah, Jeremiah, Lamentations, Ezekiel, Daniel, The Minor Prophets